Table of Contents

 How much pain one experiences with a herniated disc entirely depends on its position.
-If it presses on a nerve, constant pain in the neck, back, arms or legs can appear.
-It could also cause only occasional pain in affected areas, or only get worse with any straining.
+Constant neck, back, arms, or leg pain can appear if it presses on a nerve.
+It could cause only occasional pain in affected areas or worsen with any straining.
 In extreme cases, loss of bladder and bowel control may be experienced, which is probably a sign of cauda equina syndrome, which should be treated immediately.
 However, if a ruptured disc is not pressing on a nerve, little or no pain may be experienced.

 When bone spurs impact your ability to use your arms or your ability to walk effectively, you may qualify for Social Security disability benefits.